sjkp/Microsoft-teams-docs/teams/createpackage.md

 	![](images/tab_sideload.png)

-> **Note:** To re-upload an updated package, click on 'Replace' icon at the end of the tab's table row.
+> **Note:** To re-upload an updated package, click the 'Replace' icon at the end of the tab's table row.
 Don't click 'Upload' again: Microsoft Teams will say the tab already exists.

-Now, when team members add a new tab to a channel in this team, they will see your tab in the gallery.
+Now, when team members add a new tab to a channel in this team, they will be able to add your tab via the tab gallery.

+1. Go to any channel in the team.
+Click the '+' to the right of the existing tabs.
+2. Select your tab from the gallery that appears.
+3. Accept the consent prompt.
+4. Configure your tab via its [configuration page](createconfigpage.md) and click Save.

 ![](images/tab_gallery.png)